Log ramification via curves in rank 1: Class groups with modulus and Existence Theorem

-These arguments and purity of the branch locus complete the proof for the case where $D$ has more than one component. \end{proof}

-\section{Class groups with modulus and Existence theorem}
+\section{Class groups with modulus and Existence Theorem}

-Recently, Kerz and S. Saito proved an existence theorem for varieties using, in particular, bounded extensions and conductors.
-One of their results is a generalization of the existence theorem for ray class groups and ray class fields in the classical case.
+Recently, M. Kerz and S. Saito proved an Existence Theorem in higher class field theory by using, among other things, bounded extensions and conductors.
 They employ a so-called `non-log' filtration that is similar to the `log' filtration in rank 1, the latter being the Brylinski-Kato filtration, see Def. \ref{aswfil}.
-Since the log and non-log filtrations are nested in rank 1, see Lemma \ref{Florian} below, we are able to use our result Thm. \ref{thmexp2} to reformulate one of their main results \cite[Coro II]{kersai}, to the log case.

-We recall the non-log filtration used in \cite{kersai}, cf. \cite{mat}.
+We now discuss the relationships between the log and non-log filtrations that allows us to deduce the log version of their Existence Theorem.
+We recall the non-log filtration employed in \cite{kersai}, which was introduced by Matsuda in \cite{mat}.
 Let $K$ be a henselian discrete valuation field of characteristic $p>0$.
 Recall the Brylinski-Kato filtration $\rm{fil}_m$ on $W_n(K)$ in Def. \ref{aswfil} and set